 Year 12 Completion

-In 2017 Stars Foundation saw 96 per cent of students complete Year 12.
+In 2018 we saw 97 per cent of senior Stars students complete Year 12.
 This is an outstanding outcome, particularly considering that the overall national rate of Year 12 completion for Indigenous Australians was as low as 65.3 per cent in 2016.
 The figure was even lower for the Northern Territory at just 39.1 per cent (Closing the Gap Report 2018).

 Transition to Work or Study

-Over 90 per cent of Year 12 graduates from 2016 remained in employment or were undertaking further study in December 2017.
-Our Stars graduates have successfully transitioned from school to further study and a wide range of careers, including education, science, local government, law enforcement, health, aged care, child care and disability support.
+Our graduates have successfully transitioned from school to further study and a wide range of careers, including education, science, local government, law enforcement, health, aged care, child care and disability support.